 Earlier in the Day:

-It’s was a relatively quiet start to the day on the economic calendar this morning.
-While the China markets were closed, the Japanese Yen was in action this morning, however, ahead of trade data from China due out later in the session.
+It was a quiet start to the day on the economic calendar this morning.
+The Aussie Dollar was in action this morning, however, ahead of trade data from China due out later in the session.

 For the EUR